 Monte San Valentin, Mountain summit in Northern Patagonia, Chile

-Monte San Valentin is a mountain summit located at the northern end of the North Patagonian Icefield in Chile.
-The peak rises to approximately 4,050 meters and stands among the tallest mountains in the Patagonian region.
+Monte San Valentin is the highest summit in Patagonia, located at the northern edge of the North Patagonian Icefield in southern Chile.
+The peak is surrounded by glaciers and sits in a remote area with no permanent infrastructure or established base camps nearby.

 The community of curious travelers